 Public Speaking Trends

-Why we need to continually hone our skills in public speaking
+Why your need to hone your public speaking skills

-- Technology, Entertainment and Design (TED) talks (www.TED.com) are fuelling the need for people to learn the correct etiquette for public speaking.
-People are mimicking the TED Talks’ approach either because they are developing video content for an organisation’s website or they have aspirations to deliver a TED Talk.
-The public speaking training delivered by CustomerClix is based on the Toastmasters International (TM) model (c16,000 clubs worldwide) and, as the TED style of delivery is based on the TM model too, there is consistency.
+Technology, Entertainment and Design (TED) Talks (ie www.TED.com) are fueling the need for people to learn the correct etiquette for public speaking.
+People are mimicking the TED Talks’ approach either because they are developing video content for an organisation’s website and / or they have aspirations to deliver a TED Talk.
+The public speaking training delivered by Public Speaking Matters is based on the Toastmasters International (TM) model (c16,000 clubs worldwide) and, as the TED style of delivery is based on the TM model too, there is consistency.

-- However, as people do not necessarily have time to watch video, audio is becoming increasingly prevalent too.
-People can listen to audio when going about work and life.
+However, as people do not necessarily have time to watch video, audio is becoming increasingly prevalent too.
 To underpin this point, there is growth in audio books (originally used by people who are Severely Sight Impaired (SSI), but other types of people are using this medium now too).

-- An increase in entrepreneurship and intrapreneurship.
+An increase in entrepreneurship and intrapreneurship (creating businesses within a business).
 Technology is reducing barriers to entry for the creation of new businesses.
 If applying for funding, founders would need to pitch their ideas to potential investors.
 And, when the business is established, they will be pitching for business to prospects and customers.

-- Discourse.
-Eg the Royal Institution in London has, since the 1800s, provided a Friday Night Discourse At these events, Members can hear a lecture from a thought leader in a given subject area.
-This would be followed by dinner and drinks, etc. In the 21st century, others are mimicking this centuries old tradition.
+Discourse.
+Eg the Royal Institution in London has, since the 1800s, provided a Friday Night Discourse.
+At these events, Members can hear from thought leaders in a given subject.
+The lecture would then be followed by dinner.
+In the 21st century, others are mimicking this centuries old tradition.

 I skate to where the puck is going, not where it has been